lyndon025/playtested/src/content/article/legacy/2023-11-30-is-this-release-the-games-final-form--impressions---titan-quest-ultimate-edition.md

 ---
 author: lyndonguitar
 category: Review
+slug: 2023-11-30-is-this-release-the-games-final-form-impressions-titan-quest-ultimate-edition
+title: 'Is this release the game’s final form? | Impressions - Titan Quest: Ultimate Edition'
+game: 'Titan Quest: Ultimate Edition'
 description: 'Titan Quest: Ultimate Edition serves as a complete compilation of the whole Titan Quest saga, and has all the updates and DLCs included.
 A classic ARPG title that has stood the test of time and continues to captivate audiences across different platforms.'
 featured: false
 pubDate: 2023-11-30
 tags:
   - action
   - mobile
   - pc
   - rpg
   - taptap
   - titan-quest-ultimate-edition
 thumb: ''
-title: 'Is this release the game’s final form? | Impressions - Titan Quest: Ultimate Edition'
-game: 'Titan Quest: Ultimate Edition'
 ---

 Titan Quest: Ultimate Edition serves as a complete compilation of the whole Titan Quest saga, and has all the updates and DLCs included.
 A classic ARPG title that has stood the test of time and continues to captivate audiences across different platforms.

 For those confused about the rerelease.
 Titan Quest's last edition — Legendary Edition, is missing the newest DLC: Eternal Embers.
 Luckily, it’s available as an in-app DLC purchase for roughly the difference in price between the two editions.